AnyLog-co/documentation/getting started.md

 The metadata includes information about the network members, their permissions, the logical representation of the data and how the data is distributed.
 The metadata is stored in a repository which is accessible to all the nodes in the network.
 The repository can be a blockchain or a master node.
 The interaction with the metadata is not dependent on the repository.
-When a member node operates, it is configured to use a particular metadata repository and there are no operational differences which are dependent on the type of metadata repository.
+When a member node operates, it is configured to use a particular metadata repository and there are no operational differences which are dependent on the type of of the metadata repository used.
 ***Note that the documentation (and the nodes processes) reference the blockchain for metadata operations regardless if the metadata is maintained in a blockchain platform or in a master node.***
-Nodes in the network are configured to pull the metadata periodically (if it was changed) and the processing in a node considers the local copy of the blockchain.
-Therefore, if connection to the blockchain platform is lost, the node continues to operate based on the latest copy of the metadata that is maintained locally on the node.
+Nodes in the network are configured to pull the metadata periodically (if it was changed) and the processing in a node considers the local copy of the metadata.
+Therefore, if a connection to the blockchain platform is lost, the node continues to operate based on the latest copy of the metadata that is maintained locally on the node.
 Synchronizing the local copy of the blockchain data is explained in the following section: [Blockchain Synchronizer](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#blockchain-synchronizer).

 ## The Data